Hulme Hall, Manchester: The Victoria Park Bar

 Since 1966 the Victoria Park Bar has been the epicentre of social life at the University of Manchester's Victoria Park campus.
 It was opened as the Hulme Hall Bar, initially for only two nights a week.
 In 1973 it first made a large enough profit to be registered for VAT.
-The bar was historically run by the Buttery Club, a committee of the JCR, however is now operated by the university's Bars on Campus.
+The bar was historically run by the Buttery Club, however is now operated by the university's Bars on Campus.
 In 2016 it was renamed the Victoria Park Bar.
-There is a weekly quiz night on Thursdays, and events run by the JCR are regularly held in the bar.
+There is a weekly quiz night on Thursdays, and events run by the ResLife Team are regularly held in the bar.

 Formal Hall

 Hulme Hall is one of a few traditional halls of residence at the University of Manchester which hold formal hall.
 Formal hall takes place twice a semester.
 At formals, all students sit to dinner together, and food is served to tables by catering staff rather than the usual refectory service.
-There is a high table where hall staff and the executive committee of the JCR sit.
-Guests invited to formals by the JCR also sit at the top table.
-Speeches are generally made by members of the JCR executive between the end of the main course and the serving of pudding.
-At the Christmas formal "The Twelve Days of Christmas" is sung by the entire hall after speeches.
-Along with St. Anselm Hall, Hulme is one of just two halls where gowns are still worn at formal hall.
-Hulme Hall uses University of Manchester undergraduate gowns, which are University of London BA gowns with distinctive red piping around the shoulders.
-Since 2000 these have been supplied by Ede & Ravenscroft.

-Until the late 1990s, formal hall was every evening save Wednesday, and students had to purchase gowns for themselves.
-As formals today are not as regular, gowns are now provided by the JCR and students are not expected to purchase their own.
+Speeches are generally made by a member of the ResLife team between the end of the main course and the serving of pudding.